mosip/inji-web/README.md

 ---
 # Updating Mimoto Host

-In the api.ts file, modify the **mimotoHost** to url pointing to the mimoto service running
+In the env.config.js file, modify the **MIMOTO_URL** to url pointing to the mimoto service running

 ---